senicko/code-runner/README.md

 }
 ```

-You should get following response written to `stdout`.
+You should get the following response written to `stdout`.

 ```json
 {